neilotoole/sq/README.md

 ### Query

-The most fundamental functionality is querying data.
+Fundamentally, `sq` is for querying data.
 Using our jq-style syntax:

 ```sh
 $ sq '.actor | .actor_id < 100 | .[0:3]'